ernestshh/SC1015_MiniProject/README.md

 - According to our model, the mean absolute difference between predicted and actual resale price was $27,000
 - Certain towns such as Bukit Merah and Queenstown were shown to have a noticeable impact on resale prices, likely due to their premium location

 ## What did we learn from this project?
 - Handling categorical data using One-Hot Encoding
 - Random Forest Regression and Classification
 - Concepts about Precision, Recall, and F1 Score
 - Identifying overfitting by evaluating train-test performance gaps
 - Collaborating using GitHub

+## Future Improvements

+- Include more granular location data such as postal sectors or distance to MRT
+- Incorporate economic indicators like interest rates or inflation
+- Possibly implement other Machine Learning like XGBoost to improve model performance

 ## References
 - https://data.gov.sg/collections/189/view